byu-cpe/ecen522r-hw-security/_labs/trojan_1.md

     * Use the same clock as the DES circuit.
     * The trigger condition of the Trojan is when the least significant 2 bits of the F function output in order go through some order of three values at the negative edge of the clock (see next section).
     * Like Part II, when the Trojan is triggered, the LSB of the input key (NOT round keys) for the DES is inverted (ie. invert key56[0]).
 The key only needs to be inverted for one cycle, and can then revert to the original value.
+1. **REPORT:** Answer the following questions in your report:
+    1. Consider the sequential trigger `2'b01→2'b10→2'b11`
+        a.
+How many states are needed in total?
+How many additional registers have you implemented?
+        b.
+Will the Trojan be triggered?
+How many times is it triggered in the 16 rounds?
+Turn in a screenshot of the GAO window.
+    1. When the condition is `2'b11→2'b10→2'b00`, repeat answering question 1. again.
+    1. When the condition is `2'b11→2'b01→2'b00`, repeat answering question 1. again.

 ## What to Submit

 Make sure your submission tag on Github includes the following files:
-1. Your lab report (*lab3/report.pdf*).
+1. Your lab report (*lab_trojan_i/report.pdf*).
-1. The files for all three of your FPGA projects (*lab3/part1/*, *lab3/part2/*, and *lab3/part3/*).
+1. The files for all three of your FPGA projects (*lab_trojan_i/part1/*, *lab_trojan_i/part2/*, and *lab_trojan_i/part3/*).
 Make sure these contain your verilog source files (with changes to implement the Trojans), as well as your GAO files you used to test the Trojans.

-## Helpful Tips
+## Acknowledgement

-### Programming the FPGA

-The setup in the lab has changed slightly since you completed Lab 0.
-There is a conflict between the Linux driver that allows you to use the UART output of the microcontroller, and the software that allows you to program the FPGA.
-Each time you plug in the board, the Linux driver for managing the UART will load.
-This will prevent you from programming the FPGA.
-If you want to program the FPGA, run this first:

-    sudo remove_ftdi_serial.sh

-While you don't have general sudo access on the lab computers, you have been given permissions to run this script as sudo.

-This script will unload the Linux driver that is managing the UART, and allow you to program the FPGA.
-If you ever need to use the UART again, you will need to unplug and replug the board.
+These instructions were originally from Dr. Swarup Bhunia, University of Florida, and were modified for this class.